AliSaidSaritemur/PersonalSite/README.md

 <!-- ROADMAP -->
-## Yol Haritası
+## Roadmap

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
-## Katkı
+## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)